Military history of New Zealand in Malaysia

 The New Zealand armed forces saw action in Malaysia throughout the 1950s and 1960s, first as part of the British Commonwealth response to the Malayan Emergency, and then in defence of Malaysia in the Indonesia–Malaysia confrontation.

 Malayan Emergency 1948–1960

+Background

+The Malayan Emergency was declared by the British government on 18 June 1948 after three British rubber plantation workers were murdered by insurgents of the Communist Party of Malaya (CPM), this attack is known as the Sungai Siput incident.
+The CPM formed the Malayan National Liberation Army (MNLA), a communist guerrilla organisation which fought for an independent Malaya free from colonialism.
+With the state of emergency in place, British authorities were able to arrest and detain without usual procedures.